Year 4

 PE

-Each week, we will be enjoying 2 PE sessions: Dynamic Dance on a Thursday and Boxercise on a Friday.
-Your child may wear the school PE kit all day on these days.
+Each week, we will be enjoying 2 PE sessions: Tennis on Wednesdays and Throwing and Jumping practise on Fridays.
+Please make sure your child comes to school wearing the school PE kit on these days.

 It is our aim that every child in Year 4 has a great year.
 Please come and see us if you have any questions or concerns.